 - Advocating for transparency of farms through independent third-party inspections

-- Advocating for farm animal welfare during consultations with government
+- Advocating for farmed animal welfare during consultations with government

-- Communicating about farm animal welfare research to the public
+- Communicating about farmed animal welfare research to the public

-- Continuing to educate about the ways each person’s daily actions can improve welfare for farm animals by helping people find and choose higher-welfare foods
+- Continuing to educate about the ways each person’s daily actions can improve welfare for farmed animals by helping people find and choose higher-welfare foods

 Subscribe to FarmSense